Mosbius Designs: Production

 The final draft of the episode did not reference the dirty joke from the cold opening, but was later added by Carter Bays as a device explaining the disappearance of Lily, as Alyson Hannigan was entering the final weeks of her pregnancy.

 In November 2008, Cobie Smulders and her boyfriend Taran Killam (who plays the character Blauman) announced that they were expecting their first child.
 Despite the best efforts of the show's writers and costume designers, it was still apparent that Smulders was pregnant, due to some poor camera angles that show her abdomen.

 Critical response

+The dirty joke in the cold open is a talking point of various critic and fan reviews, that praised the episode's development of the story, even without explicit mention of The Mother.

 Donna Bowman of The A.V.
 Club rated the episode with a grade A.

 IGN gave the episode 8.6 out of 10.